hackfestca/cnb/README.rst

 Setting up the main config file
 -------------------------------

-First, go to */etc/cnba*/ folder and copy the *cnb.conf.default* to *cnb.conf*.
+First, go to */etc/cnb*/ folder and copy the *cnb.conf.default* to *cnb.conf*.
 This is the main config file.
-Most of this should not have to change, except for the **connectors** and **smtp** sections.
+Most of this should not be changed, except for the **connectors** and **smtp** sections.
 Here is an example of a *cnb.conf* file.
 Simply fill the
 <...> fields.